stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 ## Video Player Requirements

 mwp uses the open source GStreamer API to provide video playing.
-As well as any decoders / formats etc. to support the input stream, there is dependency on the `gstgtk4` Gstreamer plugin.
+As well as any decoders / formats etc. to support the input stream, there is runtime dependency on the `gstgtk4` Gstreamer plugin.
 This is available on modern operating systems and its package name is OS dependent, for example:

-    * Arch:  `gst-plugin-gtk4`
+* Arch and MSys2 :  `gst-plugin-gtk4`
 * Debian (Sid / Trixie): `gstreamer1.0-gtk4`
 * FreeBSD: `gstreamer1-plugins-rust`
 * Void: `gst-plugins-rs1`

+There is also a fallback video player for older OS (e.g. Ubuntu 24.04).
+This can also be used on Windows where the graphics driver fails (error message `failed to share contexts through wglShareLists 0xaa`) (any may crash mwp) using the `gstgtk4` Gstreamer / OpenGL plugin.

+The "fallback" video widget is based on `Gtk.Video':

+* Automatically detects missing `gtk4paintablesink` on Ubuntu 24.04 et al and uses the fallback player.
+* On Windows with "bad" graphics drivers (or to force the fallback widget anyway), fallback video requires that the new setting `use-fallback-video` is set to `true`.

+Consequences of using the fallback video player:

+* On Windows, no direct USB camera access
+* Higher latency (e.g. 2000ms on RTSP feeds)
+* Fewer  video codecs available.

 !!! note "Legacy Images"
     The images this section are from legacy mwp, however the capability is the same.